Look At All These People In The Mall: Vandals Or Customers?

 Taubman Centers (TCO) is the largest discount available on ultra-high-quality malls.

 How many times have you heard talking heads on the TV talk about how bad malls are?
 For a moment, pay attention to how mall REITs are actually doing.
-First, for reference, this is what TCO has done of the last year:
+First, for reference, this is what TCO has done over the last year:

 The stock price at one point of the last trailing year was over $75.
 The stock price now is under $50.
 I believe TCO is a fairly good investment around $60.
 Under $50, it’s great.
 Amazon (AMZN) has retail investors scared.
 Consumers are going the e-commerce route more and more.

-Here are a few frequent theories which get far too much airtime:
+Here are a few frequent theories, which get far too much airtime:

 - Stores in malls are filing for bankruptcy and the malls are stuck with dead space.